alice1017/load-template/README.md

 The **load-template** create a file from the **template** with the **variables**.
 You can create templates as freely if you save it :open_file_folder: `~/.templates/`.

+If you want to add new default template, please send pull request. :+1:

 ## :wrench: Usage

 ### basic